HL7/davinci-pas/fsh/ig-data/input/pagecontent/specification.md

 When the ClaimResponse.reviewaction.code is the X12 code for pended, it means that the payer requires additional time to make a final determination on all items within the prior authorization request.
 In this situation, the client system will need to retrieve the prior authorization response at a later point once a final decision has been made.
 There are two possible options - polling and subscription.
 Implementers SHOULD support subscription.
 Servers SHALL support polling in situations where either party is unable to use the subscription approach.

 Note: There are use-cases for multiple systems potentially needing to check on the status of a pended prior authorization.
 In addition to the provider who submitted the prior authorization request, the status might also be of interest to:

-* the provider(s) who will be involved in delivering the service for which authorization was sought,
+* the provider(s) who will be involved in delivering the service for which authorization was sought
 * the patient
 * the patient's caregivers
 * other members of the patient's care team

 As a result, queries seeking the status of the prior authorization response may come from multiple systems.
 Servers SHALL permit access to the prior authorization response to systems other than the original submitter.
-They SHALL require a match on both patient coverage id (identifier on the Claim.patient) and prior authorization id (Claim.identifier) to ensure access is only granted to individuals who know both - and thus have demonstrated a need to know.
+They SHALL require a match on the patient member or subscriber id (identifier on the Claim.patient).

 {% raw %}
 <blockquote class="stu-note">
 <p>
-We recognize that knowledge of the original Prior Authorization identifier and the Patient Coverage identifier may not be sufficient access-control for subsquent queries.
+We recognize that knowledge of the Patient member or subscriber identifier may not be sufficient access-control for subsquent queries.
 We are looking for implementer feedback on this, in particular, on how to pass information through the X12 inquiry mechanism to the payer that help attest to the 'right to know'.
 </p>
 </blockquote>
 {% endraw %}